-Note: The following categories of the students shall be entitled to take option of History & Culture of Punjab in lieu of Punjabi as compulsory subject:
+Note: The following categories of the students shall be entitled to take option of History & Culture of Punjab in lieu of Punjab is a compulsory subject:

 - (a) That the students have not studied Punjabi upto class 10th. - (b) Ward of/and Defence Personnel and Central Government Employee/Employees who are transferable on all India basis. - (c) Foreigners.